We increase conversion rates and revenue for some of the world’s largest brands, retailers and travel companies.

 Add-to-Basket (ATB) The action of adding a product to a basket page.

 Amazon Web Services (AWS) A cloud hosting provider.

 Application Program Interface Requests (API Requests) A method of communication between software, e.g. a specific application and a programmer.
 It describes what functionality is available, how it should be used, and what format it will accept and return.

-Authority Messaging Messaging to help shoppers make decisions based on brand influence, e.g labelling an item a ‘top pick’, or a ‘must have’.
-Users are influenced by authority messaging based on their perception of, and trust in, a particular brand.
+Authority Messaging Messaging to help shoppers make decisions based on brand influence, e.g labelling an item a ‘top pick’, or a ‘good choice’.
+Authoritarian messaging influences users based on their perception of, and trust in a particular brand.

 Basket Abandonment The action of adding an item to the basket, but exiting without completing the purchase.

 Basket Abandonment Rate A measurement of the ratio of completed purchases against abandoned basket pages.